umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-4.md

 I selected this artefact because it expanded my understanding of censorship beyond Australia.
 The Week 9 workshop introduced internet freedom around the world and demonstrated that governments use different approaches to regulating online information.

-**YOUR SENTENCE: Write one sentence explaining something that personally surprised you about internet censorship around the world.**
+“I learned that internet freedom is different around the world and that government censorship can significantly affect what people are able to access, share and discuss online.”

-This artefact helped me understand why ICT professionals should consider freedom of expression and the social consequences of technologies that restrict access to information.
+This connects directly with the workshop's section on internet freedom worldwide.

 ---